How to buy Strike Energy (STX) shares in Australia

 Strike Energy 's shares were split on a 1.0094:1 basis on 14 September 2007.
 So if you had owned 1 share the day before the split, the next day you would own 1.0094 shares.
 This wouldn't directly have changed the overall worth of your Strike Energy shares – just the quantity.
 However, indirectly, the new 0.9% lower share price could have impacted the market appetite for Strike Energy shares which in turn could have impacted Strike Energy 's share price.

 Strike Energy share price volatility

-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Strike Energy 's is 0.2383.
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while Strike Energy 's is 0.62.
 This would suggest that Strike Energy 's shares are less volatile than average (for this exchange).

 Strike Energy overview

 Strike Energy Limited explores for and develops oil and gas resources in Australia.
-The company primarily focuses on the West Erregulla project located in the Perth Basin.
-It also has interests in the Southern Cooper Basin gas project located in South Australia.
-Strike Energy Limited was founded in 1997 and is based in Thebarton, Australia.
+It primarily focuses on the Project Haber, Ocean Hill, Perth Basin Geothermal, Walyering, West, and South Erregulla projects located in the Perth Basin.
+The company was incorporated in 1997 and is based in West Perth, Australia.

 Stocks similar to Strike Energy

 How to buy OpenAI stock in Australia

 Looking to jump on the AI bandwagon?
 Here's how you can invest in ChatGPT and its parent company OpenAI from Australia.